Abhishek-kumar09/AutoBot/CONTRIBUTING.md

  ### Title
  - A simple description of the issue/PR.
  ### Description
- - For issues : Describle the feature/bug in detail.
+ - For issues : Describe the feature/bug in detail.
 In case of bugs, include steps to reproduce.
  - For PRs : Describe the changes, reference the targeted issue and include screenshots if necessary.
  ### Solution
  - For issues : Do suggest your opinion about possible solutions/work-arounds.